Gert Bastian: Biography

-Death and murder of Petra Kelly
+Death and killing of Petra Kelly

 On 19 October 1992, the decomposing bodies of Bastian and Kelly were discovered in the bedroom of their house in Bonn by police officials after they received a call from both Bastian's wife and Kelly's grandmother who reported that they had not heard from either Bastian or Kelly for a few weeks.
-The police asserted that Kelly was shot dead while sleeping by Bastian, who then killed himself.
-Police estimated the deaths had most likely occurred on 1 October but the exact time of death could not be pinpointed due to the delay in finding the bodies and their resultant state of decomposition.
+The police asserted that Kelly was shot dead while sleeping by Bastian, who then died of suicide.
+Police estimated the deaths had most likely occurred on 1 October, but the exact time of death could not be pinpointed due to the delay in finding the bodies and their resultant state of decomposition.
 Neither Bastian nor Kelly left any written message or other evidence useful to explain the reason of the homicide-suicide.
-Theories have been put forward that Bastian was afraid of an imminent opening of Stasi files revealing his role as an agent of the East German secret police; but at present no such evidence has emerged.
+Theories have been put forward that Bastian was afraid of an imminent opening of Stasi files revealing his role as an agent of the East German secret police, but no such evidence has emerged.

 Bastian was buried in the Nordfriedhof in Schwabing, Munich.